 New Geneva Seminary has always put a major emphasis on preparing people to serve Christ whether or not they are enrolled in one of our degree programs.
 To accomplish this, we have made auditing courses exceptionally affordable.
-This fall we are offering several courses of general interest to all Christians.
+This spring we are offering several courses of general interest to all Christians.
 All are evening courses that meet for two hours per week.
 Courses run from Aug.
-29-Dec.9.
+25-Dec.
+5.

-New Testament Exegesis II: The second of two Greek exegesis courses teaching students the use of the Greek language in preparation for preaching and teaching.
-The course will be taught by Dr. Mark House, Professor of Biblical Studies.
+Old Testament Exegesis I: The first of two Old Testament exegetical courses, designed to develop skills in the use of the Hebrew Old Testament and to demonstrate its usefulness for preaching and teaching.
+This course will be taught by Dr. Mark House, Professor of Biblical Studies.

 If you have an undergraduate degree and desire to become better equipped for service for the kingdom, email email@example.com or call (719) 573-5395 for information on enrollment for credit or audit.